-Neither of us was set on racing up the peak, so we just put in cruise mode.
+Neither of us was set on racing up the peak, so we just put it into cruise mode.
 The trail goes eastward for a bit before turning southward and beginning to snake its way up to the summit.

 We encountered a few hikers along the trail.
 Much of the hike was spent talking about our recent high school graduates…

 There were two hikers at the summit.
-We took a short break, enjoyed the views.
+We took a short break and enjoyed the views.
 I pointed out Mt.
 Gower to Ted and the rough route we took.

 Heading back down, the full began to rise over the mountains while the sun began to descend into the marine layer.
 We encountered an organized hike working their way up to the summit about a third of the way down.

-As we reached the flat portion of the hike, we captured the glow of the sunset and turning around the moon just above the summit of Iron Mountain.
+As we reached the flat portion of the hike, we captured the glow of the sunset and turned around just as the moon rose above the summit of Iron Mountain.
 A perfect ending to the hike.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.